-The following areas will be in the scope of the internship, with one project elevated as the intern’s primary responsibility: communications and public relations, external partnerships and representation, volunteer program, professional development program, organizational development.
-The fellow will spend the majority of his or her time making the PBP's materials more effective by interviewing its staff and external stakeholders (including community members, city staff, teachers, elected officials, or others) to understand their needs and experience.
-By making the PBP's materials more legible, the fellow can make the organization — and by extension democratic processes — work better for communities.
+The Participatory Budgeting Project (PBP) is a nonprofit organization that empowers people to decide together how to spend public money in order to deepen democracy, build stronger communities, and make public budgets more equitable and effective.
+The fellow will spend the majority of his or her time improving PBP's materials, tools, and toolkits.
+They might interview PBP staff, city staff, community members, teachers, elected officials, or others to understand their needs and experience.
+By making the PBP's materials more useful, the fellow can make the organization — and by extension democratic processes — work better for communities.

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts

 New York, NY 10003